nfs0621/OddsHarvester/README.md

 **Tips**:
 - **Volume Mapping**: Use volume mapping to store logs or output data on the host machine.
-- **Proxy Configuration**: Ensure your `constants.py` file is configured correctly if you’re using proxies or targeting specific regions.
 - **Container Reusability**: Assign a unique container name to avoid conflicts when running multiple instances.